 Mike was lead advisor to Defra’s £30m New Technologies Demonstrator Programme from inception in 2003 to close down in 2010, and was the founder Chairman of the then DTI and devolved administrations endorsed National Resource and Waste Forum.

 Mike, a Master of Hydrogeology, started his career in 1987 as a geologist at the head office of Tarmac, then the UK’s largest aggregates business.
 In 1991 he moved from mineral extraction to landfill with the privately owned Terry Adams Ltd, where in 1997 he was part of the development team that acquired the closed open-coast coal portfolio from the Coal Authority and then prepared the company for sale to Viridor.

 For the next decade, Mike worked at CES Limited, becoming Managing Director of the Cornwall County Council owned £20m turnover waste company culminating in the sale of CES to SITA in 2006 as part of the Cornwall PFI contract.
-For the past 8 years, Mike has been a Director of Eunomia Research & Consulting Ltd, where he now leads the executive team as MD.
-Mike’s near 30 years experience in the sector is principally as an operator from which he derives his commercial expertise.
+For the past 12 years, Mike has been an owner-Director of Eunomia Research & Consulting Ltd, where he now leads the executive team as MD.
+Mike’s over 30 years experience in the sector is principally as an operator from which he derives his commercial expertise.